 Some of the most common questions in the AgingCare Caregiver Forum are based on the premise that an aging parent or spouse is refusing care because they are unaware that they are in need of assistance.
 This brings to question whether a senior diagnosed with Alzheimer’s or other dementia is able to recognize their own cognitive status.
 For many alzheimer's and dementia caregivers, this can pose a bit of a dilemma.
 When alzheimer's is coupled with anosognosia, there also comes a limited capacity for insight into and acknowledgement of the true ability to perform activities of daily living.

 Anosognosia Is Not Denial

-A loved one’s lack of awareness of their impairment can be selective or complete, and it can pertain to their memory, general thinking skills, emotions and physical abilities.
+A senior's lack of awareness of their impairment can be selective or complete, and it can pertain to their memory, general thinking skills, emotions and physical abilities.
 A dementia patient may experience occasional difficulty with language skills, like word-finding and vocabulary, but they may explain away these situations with a general excuse about forgetfulness or fatigue.
 Someone who has anosognosia regarding short-term memory problems, like forgetting to bathe, missing appointments, or leaving food on the stove, will typically insist that they do not need help and are fully capable of performing daily activities independently despite clear evidence to the contrary.
-They may also react with anger when reminded of their mental impairment, which they are fully convinced does not actually exist.
+They may also react with anger when reminded of their mental impairment, because they are fully convinced a deficit does not actually exist.